joshgontijo/rest-client/README.md

 * Bug fixes
 * Independent client configuration
+* Lazy parsing of response body
 * URL transformer, for use with service discovery mechanisms
-* Bulk head, Circuit breaker and connection retry by using [Failsafe](https://github.com/jhalterman/failsafe)
+* Bulk head, Circuit breaker, fallback response and connection retry using [Failsafe](https://github.com/jhalterman/failsafe)
-* Single idle thread monitor to avoid too many threads
+* Single idle thread monitor for all clients

 ### With Maven